terraref/documentation/existing_data_standards.md

 * [The Crop Ontology Improving the Quality of 18 Crop Trait Dictionaries](https://www.researchgate.net/publication/266088335_The_Crop_Ontology_Improving_the_Quality_of_18_Crop_Trait_Dictionaries_for_the_Breeding_Management_System_and_Adding_New_Crops)
 </small>

-# Vocabularies and Ontologies
+## Vocabularies and Ontologies
 This section reviews related controlled vocabularies, data dictionaries, and ontologies.

 ### Biofuel Ecophysiological Traits and Yields Database (BETYdb)

 While BETYdb is not a controlled vocabulary itself, the relational schema models a variety of concepts including managements, sites, treatments, traites, and yields.

 The BETYdb “variables” table defines variables used to represent traits in the BETYdb relational model.
-There has been some effort to standardize variable names according to the CF conventions.
+There has been some effort to standardize variable names by adopting [Climate Forecasting (CF) convention](http://cfconventions.org/) standard names where variables overlap.
 A variable is represented as a name, description, units, as well as min/max values.

 For example:
 ```json